inasafe/inasafe-doc/docs/source/tutorial-docs/intro-analysis/vector-analysis.rst

 * Click the = button (under Operators).
 .. image:: /static/tutorial/intro-analysis/10_equal.png
 * Double-click the value Ngemplak in the Values list.
-* Click “OR”.
+* Click "OR".
 * Repeat these steps twice more, using the values Turi and Pakem instead of Ngemplak.
 The query should look like this:
 .. image:: /static/tutorial/intro-analysis/10_sql1.png
-* Click “AND”.
+* Click "AND".
-* Now highlight **guna_lahan** in the Fields list, and click the “All” button to load the values.
+* Now highlight **guna_lahan** in the Fields list, and click the "All" button to load the values.
 * Double-click **guna_lahan**.
 Then click the = button.
 Then double-click the value KEBUN.
-* Click “OR”.
+* Click "OR".
 * Repeat the previous step but instead of KEBUN use TEGALAN.
 Your query should look like this:
 .. image:: /static/tutorial/intro-analysis/10_sql2.png

 * The idea is that query will filter the data layer so that it will only show us features that we want - that is, farms and dry fields in Pakem, Turi, and Ngemplak.
 But we need to add one thing to our query: parentheses.
-Without these, our query won’t work quite right.
+Without these, our query won't work quite right.
 We need to add two pair of parentheses on each side of the word AND, like so:
 .. image:: /static/tutorial/intro-analysis/10_sql3.png
 * Click OK.
 Our **vegetasi** layer has far fewer features now.
 .. image:: /static/tutorial/intro-analysis/10_vegetasi.png
 Well done!
-We’ve applied our first criteria to begin solving the problem!
+We've applied our first criteria to begin solving the problem!

 ### 6. The Danger Zone